”Palais de Tokyo” is a confusing name with 2 different meanings:

 – first, it is the name of a building, built for the World Expo 1937 (like the nearby Palais de Chaillot), as 2 symmetrical structures connected by a colonnade and an esplanade;

-– second, ”Palais de Tokyo” is the name of an institution: the contemporary art centre hosted by one of the two structures forming Palais de Tokyo building (that’s where it is confusing); the other half of the 1937 building hosting Paris’s modern art museum.
+– second, ”Palais de Tokyo” is the name of an institution: the contemporary art centre hosted by one of the two structures forming Palais de Tokyo building (that’s where it is confusing); the other half of the 1937 building is the home to the Paris’s modern art museum.

-The big relief sculptures were sculpted by Alfred Janniot, also famous for his exotic work at the Palais de la Porte Dorée (once the Colonial Exhibition centre, today museum about immigration, check Adam’s article).
+The big relief sculptures, work of Alfred Janniot, also famous for his exotic work at the Palais de la Porte Dorée (once the Colonial Exhibition centre, today museum about immigration, check Adam’s article).

 The best place to appreciate the sculpted programme is Avenue de New York (along the river), once called Quai de Tokio (hence the name of the palace – another typically confusing Parisian fact).